irisli/html-paper/README.md

 ## Current Compatibility
 - Chrome: Full layout and printing
-- Firefox: Font sizing smaller than in Chrome.
+- Firefox: Screen rendering is fine.
+Printing scale is fine.
 Unable to remove page data (url, title, date) through css.
 Prints 2 pages for a 1 page document.
-- Safari: Printing layout margins
+- Safari: Screen rendering is fine.
+Printing is scaled down if "Print headers and footers" is checked.
+Prints 2 pages for a 1 page document.
-- IE: Untested
+- IE11: Screen rendering is fine.
+Printing has margins by default and setting zoom levels in the print options don't help.

 ## Known bugs/quirks
 - Chrome only renders font sizes in full numbers and rounds down (14.4px is rendered as 14px).
 Firefox renders decimal font sizes (14.4px is rendered as 14.4px) and therefore creates a discreptancy in sizing between these two documents.
 The currently known workaround is to use relative sizes that translate into integers until a fix is found.
 This will ensure forward compatibility.